OrchardCMS/OrchardDoc/Documentation/Creating-a-module-with-a-simple-text-editor.markdown

 # Creating the Model for the Part

-Next, you will create a data model that is a repesentation of what will be stored in the database.
+Next, you will create a data model that is a representation of what will be stored in the database.

 In _Modules/SimpleCommerce/Models_, create a _Product.cs_ file and add the following content: